 Breastfeeding is the most important part of a mother’s life.
 It provides proper nutrition to the newborn baby and also helps in developing a very good bond in between the mother and the baby.
 Usually, it takes about 8 to 10 days to get a proper milk supply and for the baby to learn proper latching.
 There are also various different positions to breastfeed your baby.
 Various other accessories like manual, electric and smart breast pumps are also available for the nursing mothers.
 It is important to breastfeed the baby for as long as possible.
 But, sometimes the mother suffers from a particular syndrome where there is excessive production of milk called hyper lactation syndrome.

-In this syndrome the body of lactating mother produces excessive amount of milk.
+In this syndrome, the body of lactating mother produces an excessive amount of milk.
 The supply is more than what the baby needs.
 The milk may come out fast and forcibly in jets.
 The baby may face difficulty while nursing.
 The milk also leaks a lot.

 - The mother’s breast may feel full and engorged all the time

-- There may be pain in the breast while feeding
+- There may be the pain in the breast while feeding

-- Lot of leakage of milk in between the feeds
+- A lot of leakage of milk in between the feeds

 These symptoms may start within one week of the birth of the baby.
 The supply of milk usually gets regulated within three to five months of the birth of the baby.
 But, sometimes these symptoms do persist.

 Sometimes the baby might not show any symptoms.